 2.4 Signage will be placed at the front door asking patient to not enter the clinic if they have any of the signs, symptoms, or travel risks associated with COVID-19

-2.5 Patient may enter clinic once survey is complete, no cars are in parking lot, and the door is unlocked.
+2.5 Patient may enter clinic once survey is complete, and the door is unlocked.
 If the door is still locked, I am still preparing for you.
 The chairs in reception have been removed.

 2.6 Patient will not touch anything unnecessarily.